 Divorce statistics 2016

 Latest stats from the Office of National Statistics reveal divorce rates in 2016 have increased for the first time in five years.
 There were 106,959 opposite-sex divorces in 2016, an increase of 5.8% compared with 2015.
-Here’s a summary of what the stats tell us:
+Here’s a summary of what the stats tell us.
+These statistics reference the previous legal system.
+As of April 6th, 2022, couples can divorce or end their civil partnership using the new no-fault divorce system which has replaced the previous 'fault-‘ or ‘grounds-based' system.

 ‘Silver splitters’

 The rise of men asking for divorce has increased from 27.7% in 1992 to 39% in 2016.
 There are a couple of things that might be driving this increase.
-One is the rising cost of submitting a divorce petition – now standing at a whopping £593 leading to couples agreeing that the higher earner (sadly still more likely to be male) will petition.
+One is the rising cost of submitting a divorce application (previously called the divorce petition) – now standing at a whopping £593 leading to couples agreeing that the higher earner (sadly still more likely to be male) will petition.
 The second driver is the increased use of online divorce-diagnostic.
 Technology makes submitting for divorce more accessible and means no one needs to take time off work to go to a traditional high street solicitor.
-Online divorce-diagnostic and apps reduce the need to interact face to face with a third party to discuss personal and intimate parts of your life.
+Online divorce-diagnostic and apps reduce the need to interact face-to-face with a third party to discuss personal and intimate parts of your life.
 This may be helping men to actively engage in resolving their relationship issues rather than sitting it out and waiting for their partner to act.

 Unreasonable Behaviour